emmanuelodebiyi06-data/Hospitality_performance/README.md

-# Hospitality Performance & Guest Behavior Analytics
+# Hospitality Performance & Guest Behavior Analytics with PowerBI

 ##  Project Overview
 This project features a comprehensive **Power BI** dashboard designed to provide actionable insights for hotel management.
 By analyzing a massive customer base of **83,590 guests**, this tool tracks revenue performance, booking preferences, and demographic stay patterns to drive business growth.